isomerpages/pa-cdcne/index.md

             url: ""
           - title: COVID-19 Relief Fund
             url: ""
-  - infobar:
-      title: SkillsFuture Festival @ North East 2022
-      subtitle: Upcoming Event
-      description: On 30 & 31 July, residents can glean insights on jobs and skills in the "Green" economy and participate in workshops and webinars on skills upgrading.
-      button: Find out more
-      url: /SkillsFuture-Festival-North-East-2022
-  - infobar:
-      title: Subscribed to our monthly EDM yet?
-      description: Keep up to date on the latest happenings!
-      button: Subscribe Now
-      url: /Permalink
-  - resources:
-      button: Find out more
-      title: How we can help you
   - infopic:
       title: SkillsFuture Festival @ North East 2022
       subtitle: Upcoming Event